public-archive-docs/revision_archive/docs/english/literature/jekyll_and_hyde/quotes/setting.md

 ### "no one had appeared to drive away these random vistors or repair their ravages"

 - The house is abandoned and neglected

+## Chapter 2

+### "the face of the fogged city moon"

+- Personifies the moon using pathetic fallacy of the scene's mood
+- Fog represents the concealed nature about the case and the mystery of Hyde, finding more about him

+---

+### "It was a fine dry night; frost in the air, the streets as clean as a ballroom floor; the lamps, unshaken by any wind, drawing a regular pattern of light and shadow"

+- Pathetic fallacy gives the effect of mystery
+- Oxymoron - light and shadow

+---

+### "low growl of London"

+- Zoomorphism

+---

+### "small sounds carried far; domestic sounds"

+- The sibilance of small sounds gives an eerie effect

+---

+### "he gave a number of a street in Soho"

+- Soho is a unpleasant side of London full of criminality and poverty